 After spending a little bit of time at the beach, your host will lead everyone to a popular restaurant unique to English Bay where drinks and appetizers will be served.

-Getogethers take place in East Vancouver every Tuesday at 6 pm PST.
+Getogethers take place in East Vancouver everyday at 3 pm PST.
 Book yours today!

 We can’t wait to meet you, and show you around.

 English Bay beach, also known as First beach, is the most populated beach area in the downtown Vancouver district.
 It is located on Beach Ave between Gilford St. and Bidwell st. Established in 1893, it is widely regarded as one of Canada’s best urban beaches with the opportunity to witness and capture scenic views of the english bay on one side with a stunning backdrop of Downtown Vancouver’s skyline on the other.